jurteam/jur-node/README.md

 --key-type gran
 ```

-📝 Note: We need to run atleast three nodes in order to start producing and finalizing blocks.
+📝 Note: We need to run at least three nodes in order to start producing and finalizing blocks.

 Here is the command to start a node, Run the command in three different terminals by replacing the dynamic fields: